-Flashing back to one of the past year’s biggest milestones in the watch-collecting world, Patek Philippe‘s “Art of Watches” Grand Exhibition in New York, WatchTime offers a look at some of the most notable wristwatches from the company’s 178-year history.
+Flashing back to one of last year’s biggest milestones in the watch-collecting world, Patek Philippe‘s “Art of Watches” Grand Exhibition in New York, WatchTime offers a look at some of the most notable wristwatches from the company’s 178-year history.
 Read on to discover WatchTime.com’s top five.
 For the complete list of 24 milestone Patek Philippe watches, you can download the full article from the WatchTime Shop.

 1. First Patek Philippe Wristwatch (1868)